pertsevds/nbpm/README.md

 ## Port number task helper

-You can determine port number for your current app by using `nbpm.get_port_number` task:
+You can determine port number for your current app name by using `nbpm.get_port_number` task:

 ```shell